iamitshri/aws-exam-prep/README.md

 ## Pay for the exam and schedule it

+Play with your mind to create a trap for yourself to study for the exam.
+- Have to win: You are the kind of person who never loses.
+So don't hurt your ego by failing.
+- Avoid embarrassment: Declare to your manager or co-workers that you are planning to take the exam.
+Save your face.
-Play with your mind to either save money by avoiding retake fee.
-Chances are, your company pays for your cert only if you pass, so fight to win.
-Declare to your manager or co-workers that you are planning to take the exam.
-Hopefully, you create a trap for yourself to study for the exam and pass it.
-The better attitude is to learn the material; success will follow automatically :)
+- Save money: (Save money by avoiding retake fee, or the chances are, your company pays for your cert only if you pass, so fight to win.)
+- If X can do it, I can too.

+Of course, The better attitude is to learn the material; success will follow automatically :)

 ## Choosing the online course